 Your teen should look at their hobbies and social activities with an eye on what can translate to a scholarship.
 Look at your family’s economic status.
 There are scholarship opportunities based on financial need.

 If your family is a minority, consider those scholarship options as well.
 Does your teen have any physical disadvantages?
-They may qualify for scholarships specific to their unique challenge.
+After all, they may qualify for scholarships specific to their unique qualities.

 Once you have settled on the scholarships you are targeting, the websites will walk you (or your teen) through the application process.
 A pro tip is to save essays and passages in a Word doc for future applications, saving a lot of time.